Imprayas12/Chat_App/README.md

 # Chat_App
 A Basic Java Swing application that lets two users with different IP addresses chat to each other.
-App uses concepts of Multithreading in Java and Java Swing Framework for GUI development.
+App uses concepts of Multithreading in Java, .Net framework, serializable interface and Java Swing Framework for GUI development.